Eschatologue/CM_wiki/docs/spells/description/t.md

 In addition, unsecured objects that are entirely within the Cube are pushed 10 feet away from you, and a thunderous boom is audible within 300 feet.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 1.

 ---

+#### Time Ravage

+*Level 9 Necromancy (Wizard (Chronurgy, Graviturgy))*

+**Casting Time:** Action
+**Range:** 90 feet
+**Components:** V, S, M (an hourglass filled with diamond dust worth at least 5,000 gp, which the spell consumes)
+**Duration:** Instantaneous

+You target a creature you can see within range, putting its physical form through the devastation of rapid aging.
+The target must make a Constitution saving throw, taking 10d12 necrotic damage on a failed save, or half as much damage on a successful one.
+If the save fails, the target also ages to the point where it has only 30 days left before it dies of old age.
+In this aged state, the target has disadvantage on attack rolls, ability checks, and saving throws, and its walking speed is halved.
+Only the *Wish* spell or the *Greater Restoration* cast with a 9th-level spell slot can end these effects and restore the target to its previous age.

+---